 Exercising to Relax

 Exercise and relaxation: two things that you probably think don’t belong together in the same sentence.
-However more and more research suggest that physical activity can go a long way toward taking the edge off stress and anxiety and help you relax.
+However, more and more research suggests that physical activity can go a long way toward taking the edge off stress and anxiety and help you relax.

 Exercise can exhilarate and relax, provide stimulation and calm, counter depression, and dissipate stress.
 It’s a common experience among endurance athletes and has been verified in clinical trials that have successfully used exercise to treat anxiety disorders and clinical depression.